Client Success Story: Dresden De Vera

 I learned a ton: passion is not enough.
 You want to love your customers, not just your service.
 You’ll have more success if you LOVE people, and you want to help them.
 Be passionate about the project AND the customer.
 It’s more than sales, it’s about making other people’s lives better.
 So much.

-I would definitely recommend Applied Ideals to entrepreneurs hoping to make humanitarian impacts.
+I recommend Applied Ideals to entrepreneurs hoping to make humanitarian impacts.
 Daniel operates from a place of wanting to help others, and his advice is best suited for people who resonate with that sentiment.

 Even the most creative, most outside the box problem solvers would benefit from his insight.
 He has consistently offered solutions which only in hindsight seem so obvious.